Corporate and Sport

 FIFA World Cup South Africa

-The Closing Ceremony for the FIFA 2010 World cup at Soccer City stadium, Soweto, Johannesburg, featured the first ever large scale video projections to be integrated into a live show in South Africa.
-The ground-breaking extravaganza that brought the tournament to a close just before the Final was produced by the VWV Group.
-UK-based The Projection Studio’s Ross Ashton was appointed as projection consultant for this aspect of the show by Mik Auckland, part of a specialist team from Jack Morton Worldwide, who brought their experience of producing large, high profile events to the equation.
+The Closing Ceremony for the FIFA 2010 World cup at Soccer City stadium, Soweto, Johannesburg, was the first ever to use large scale video projections in a live show which included a cast of 730 people.
+It was produced by the VWV Group.
+The Projection Studio’s Ross Ashton was appointed as projection consultant by Jack Morton Worldwide, who brought their experience of producing large, high profile events to the equation.

 Betfred Super League Final

-Created as part of the celebrations surrounding the 2020 Super League Final held at the K-Co stadium in Hull.
-The event was produced by Event 360
+This unique and exciting Opening Spectacular was created as part of the celebrations surrounding the 2020 Super League Final held at the K-Co stadium in Hull.
+The event was produced by Event 360 and was made as an arena-scale show for the television audience to help the fans at home feel fully included in the theatrical excitement of the event.

 BandAid30

-Ten Alps’ Dan Shaw added: “It was great to work with Ross and his team at The Projection Studio, who once again provided an excellent outcome to a complicated brief – achieved in a very short time frame.”
+“It was great to work with Ross and his team at The Projection Studio, who once again provided an excellent outcome to a complicated brief – achieved in a very short time frame.” – Des Shaw, Ten Alps

 Olympiacos - Light of Hope

-Said Kutulas, “This event was a symbolic act which used art to help overcome the forced distance between people.
-We wanted to reach hearts and connect people together using bridges made of light.
-“Lights of Hope” was Greece’s optimistic message to the world for a new and brighter future.”
+“This event was a symbolic act which used art to help overcome the forced distance between people.
+We wanted to reach hearts and connect people together using bridges made of light. – Asteris Kutalos.

 Iris Elements Product Launch